anan-ara/cs124-lab2/design/design.md

 More details about both of these views can be found in the section below.

+## Authentication
+Our app currently provides ways for users to login using their email and password, or using Google.
+Additionally, we have a sign up link which takes new users to a separate sign up page, and a password reset link which allows users to send a password reset email to themselves if they ever forget the password to the app.

+Because shared lists are accepted by default, we made it so that users must verify their emails before they are able to use the app.
+## Sharing Behavior
+On the main screen, lists owned by the user are shown first.
+This is intended behavior as we thought it would make more sense that most users would not want to group their personal lists with lists shared with them, even when following sorting rules.
+To differentiate between owned lists and shared lists, owned lists have the same 3 dots options menu, while shared lists have a person icon.
+Currently, owners of the list are able to expand the 3 dots out to show the "Share Lists" option, which opens up a popup that allows them to share the list with others.
+For non-list owners, they inistead have the option to
 ## Home Screen
 The home screen has the following features:
 - Create/edit/delete lists